danbsolo/StickyNoteWidget/README.md

 - Change attributes such as font size in `StickyNotes/NAME/immutableConfig.txt`.

 ## How to Install
-1. Ensure Python is installed along with the Tkinter library (typically included by default).
+1.
+- If Python is installed, TKinter also needs to be installed, which is typically included by default.
+Download `StickyNoteWidget.pyw`.
+- If Python is **NOT** installed, download `StickyNoteWidget.exe`.
 2. Run once.
 3. To open multiple StickyNotes, create new folders in the `StickyNotes` directory, located in the same directory as `StickyNoteWidget.py`.
 4. Enjoy!